Apophatic theology: Western Christianity

 Negative theology has a place in the Western Christian tradition as well.
 The 9th-century theologian John Scotus Erigena wrote:

 When he says "He is not anything" and "God is not", Scotus does not mean that there is no God, but that God cannot be said to exist in the way that creation exists, i.e. that God is uncreated.
 He is using apophatic language to emphasise that God is "other".

-Theologians like Meister Eckhart and John of the Cross (San Juan de la Cruz) exemplify some aspects of or tendencies towards the apophatic tradition in the West.
-The medieval work, The Cloud of Unknowing and Saint John's Dark Night of the Soul are particularly well known.
+Theologians like Meister Eckhart and John of the Cross exemplify some aspects of or tendencies towards the apophatic tradition in the West.
+The medieval work, The Cloud of Unknowing and John of the Cross' Dark Night of the Soul are particularly well known.
 In 1215 apophatism became the official position of the Catholic Church, which, on the basis of Scripture and church tradition, during the Fourth Lateran Council formulated the following dogma: